dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/4-expanding.md

 ---
 title: "Expanding Polynomials with Identities"
-summary: "How to expand expressions with quadratic identities.
+description: "How to expand expressions with quadratic identities.
 How to expand expressions with cubic identities."
 slug: "expanding-with-identities"

 date: 2020-05-22 17:28:25 +1000
-lastMod: 2020-12-06 20:32:22.033 +1100
+lastMod: 2020-12-07 20:52:26.727 +1100

 type: docs
 math: true
-draft: true
+draft: false

 tags:
   - algebra